1493 N Shore Rd, Revere

 Side note: the down payment assistance programs sometimes also help cover closing costs.

-Repairs and furnishing
+Repairs and Furnishing

 You’ll also need to factor in the cost of furnishing and repairs/updates you may want to make to the home.
 Depending on the size and condition of the house, you could be looking at several thousand dollars in these costs.